Support for carers in Scotland

 A decision on whether or not the person you care for is entitled to support is based on whether their health and wellbeing is at risk if they don’t get that support.
 There are four levels of risk: low, moderate, substantial and critical.
 If the council decides to provide help or services for the person you care for, they will offer self-directed support.

 Useful contacts in Scotland

-The Scottish welfare fund offers grants to people facing exceptional pressures.
+The Scottish welfare fund offers grants to people on low income facing exceptional pressures.